PreciousEunice/Getting-and-Cleaning-Data/README.md

 2) Merges the training and the test sets to create one data set.
 The following dataframes were created using rbind() function
 - 'subject' is created by merging 'subject_train' and 'subject_test'
--'x' is created by merging 'x_train' and x_test'
+- 'x' is created by merging 'x_train' and x_test'
--'y' is created by merging 'y_train' and 'y_test' Using cbind() function, 'subject', 'y' and 'x' were merged creating 'merged_data'.
+- 'y' is created by merging 'y_train' and 'y_test'
+Using cbind() function, 'subject', 'y' and 'x' were merged creating 'merged_data'.

 3) Extracts only the measurements on the mean and standard deviation for each measurement.